Clearasil Acne Products Reviewed

 Clearasil “Ultra” Products

 Clearasil’s Ultra Daily Face Wash, Ultra Gel Wash, Ultra Deep Pore Cleansing Pads, Ultra Acne Clearing Scrub, Ultra Rapid Action Treatment Cream, and Ultra Acne Solution System are all a little too “ultra” for their own good.
-These products contain alcohol that dries out the skin, menthol that irritates the skin, or salicylic acid at a pH too high for it to work.
-The Ultra Acne Solution Kit only contains one useful product, the Quick Start Treatment Cream with 10% benzoyl peroxide.
+These products contain alcohol that can dry out the skin and menthol which can irritate the skin9.
+The Ultra Acne Solution Kit only contains one useful product, the Quick Start Treatment Cream with 10% benzoyl peroxide3.
 If you are starting with 10% benzoyl peroxide, however, you may discover that your skin is sensitive to the product.

 The Ultra Acne Solution System seems like a good buy, but there’s a real risk of drying out your skin unless you happen to have especially oily skin.
 (In general, all Clearasil products are best for very oily skin.)
 If you don’t have oily skin, you will probably be better starting off with a different skin treatment system like Exposed Skin Care.
 It costs more, but it’s a lot less likely to damage your skin.